 If it is, Dr. Hayes will determine which type of surgery is needed as well as possible alternative approaches to use as part of the procedure.
 Ultimately, any Lafayette oral surgery that we provide is performed with one goal in mind: to improve your quality of life.

 Lafayette patients of Coal Creek Oral Surgery and Dental Implant Center can expect an easy-to-understand process where we discuss the type of jaw surgery recommended, how the particular method works, and what to expect afterward.

 As with any surgery, we’ll take measures to ensure your comfort throughout the procedure as well as recovery.
 Dr. Curt Hayes is selective about the type of medications used, reducing the risk of dependence on controlled pain medications and improving the experience of our patients.

 After You’ve Tried Everything Else

-If nothing is helping with your TMD pain, our Lafayette oral surgery expert is here to help.
+If nothing is helping with your TMJ pain, our Lafayette oral surgery expert is here to help.
 We understand that seeking out a surgical procedure is usually the last option.
 That’s why we’re committed to ensuring the best results and experience for every patient.

 To find out if you need oral surgery for TMJ disorder or if there are other options available, it’s best to speak with a Lafayette oral surgery expert like Dr. Hayes.
 Contact us today to request an appointment.